alkiranet/terraform-provider-alkira/docs/resources/connector_gcp_interconnect.md

 Optional:

-- `loopback_ip` (String) The customer gateway IP address which is set as tunnel source
+- `loopback_ip` (String) The customer gateway IP address which is set as tunnel source.